sueszli/notionBackup/README.md

 still not convinced?

-here's why this tool makes your Notion backups future-proof.
+here's why this tool makes your notion backups future-proof.

 there are 5 ways to back up your notion content: